 This is not intended to be an exhaustive list and a lot will depend upon the nature of your business.

-However, restricting a person from working in an industry where they could damage your business by using information such as trade secrets, client database, details of pricing structures, tendering strategies etc (essentially any information that could cause serious damage your business if used it to provide an advantage to the new employer) may well be legitimate.
+However, restricting a person from working in an industry where they could damage your business by using information such as trade secrets, a client database, details of pricing structures, tendering strategies etc. (essentially any information that could cause serious damage your business if used it to provide an advantage to the new employer) may well be legitimate.
 This depends on whether it is reasonable and that the time period is no longer than is necessary to protect those interests.

 It is rare that the court will enforce a restrictive covenant that lasts for over 12 months, unless there are exceptional circumstances.

 Typically, courts tend to enforce restrictions of between 6 and 12 months, depending upon the seniority of the employee concerned and their access to confidential information and clients.
 This is subject, of course, to the covenants being reasonable and necessary to protect a legitimate business interest.

 Even if you tick all the boxes for a restrictive covenant to be enforceable, there are situations that can still render it void.